anna-khodyka/draft-project-2/README.md

 Just create contact_book database in DBVear and then restore database from this dump.

+For this operation - right click on the database name in left part of window and select Instruments->Restore.

 All features are working except Creating and Editing Notes.